 Toddler Guide/Administrative Liaison for the Lower School

 Cecelia has served as the Toddler guide at South Suburban for eleven years (it will be 12 in January).
-She began working with infants and toddlers twenty years ago in her hometown of Ignacio, Colorado, and received her Montessori certificate from the Montessori Education Center of the Rockies.
-In addition to her teaching role, Cecelia is also the Administrative Liaison of the Lower School .
+She began working with infants and toddlers twenty three years ago in her hometown of Ignacio, Colorado, and received her Montessori certificate from the Montessori Education Center of the Rockies.
+In addition to her teaching role, Cecelia is also the Administrative Liaison of the Lower School.
 Cecelia has served as a School Accreditation Team Member for the American Montessori Society and she hopes to continue representing South Suburban on the national Montessori stage.
-Recently, Cecilia moved to Hinckley where she resides with her husband.
+Recently, Cecelia moved to Hinckley where she resides with her husband.
 Between the two of them, they have seven children and one grandchild.
 She is thoroughly enjoying spending a lot of her free time raising her new puppy, Mimoso.

 Children’s House Assistant